 Is it possible to be reimbursed for transport or accommodation costs?

 Applicants will not be reimbursed for their travel expenses to and from the Talent Tour.

 I would like to audition but cannot afford the travel.
 Can you support me?

 In cases of special needs, a contribution may be arranged at the discretion of management.
 Please send an email with an explanation (do not forget your name, audition venue and instrument) prior to the application deadlines to email@example.com.

 Will I audition alone or in a group?

 In general, applying musicians will be auditioning for the panel of the Baltic Sea Philharmonic principal musicians and conductor Kristjan Järvi alone.
 Depending on the location and number of applicants, you might also audition in groups.
 Musicians who successfully complete the first round will be invited to play in a joint orchestra rehearsal.
-Please note that the Talent Day in St. Petersburg will be first-round auditions only.

 Will there be an audience at the Talent Tour?